 There are personal factors that can affect your susceptibility to DCI, which you can predict in advance, and input into the decompression model.
 Such factors vary between divers and also for the same diver from one day to another.
 The five-step Personal Adjustment setting is available if a more conservative or aggressive dive plan is desired.

-The personal factors which tend to increase the possibility of DCI include, but are not limited to: cold exposure -water temperature less than 20 °C/68 °F
+The personal factors which tend to increase the possibility of DCI include, but are not limited to:

+- cold exposure -water temperature less than 20 °C/68 °F

-- below average physical fitness level - fatique
+- · below average physical fitness level

+- fatigue

 - dehydration

-- · personal settings in air/ean

 - · previous history of DCI

-- stress
+- · stress

 - obesity

 - patent foramen ovale (PFO)

-- exercise on or after dive
+- · exercise on or after dive

-This feature is used to adjust the computer to be more conservative, according to personal preference, by entering the suitable Personal Adjustment setting with the help of Table 5.7, Personal Adjustment settings.
+This feature is used to adjust the computer to be more conservative, according to personal preference, by entering the suitable Personal Adjustment setting with the help of Table 5.5, Personal Adjustment settings.
 In ideal conditions, retain the default setting, P0.
 If conditions are more difficult, or any of the factors which tend to increase the possibility of DCI exist, select P1, or even the most conservative P2.
 For very experienced divers willing to take high personal risks and full responsibility of their own condition, two negative values of the personal adjustments, P-2 and P-1, exist.
-The dive computer then adjusts its mathematical model according to the entered Personal Adjustment setting, giving shorter (P1 or P2 selected), or longer (P-1 or P-2 selected) no-decompression times.
+The dive computer then adjusts its mathematical model according to the entered Personal Adjustment setting, giving shorter no-decompression times.

-Table 5.7.
+Table 5.5.
 Personal Adjustment settings